cosmqc/cqs_cas_query_system/README.md

 ## What's Included
 This project come with:
-- The application's jar seng202_team9-2.0.jar, located in build/libs
+- The application's jar `seng202_team9-3.0.jar`, located in build/libs
-- CSV file's filled with a small number of crash entries.
-To allow you to quickly load a new dataset in yourself.
+- CSV files filled with a small number of crash entries.
+This allows you to easy load in a new dataset.
-- All of your custom saved data is stored in crashes.db .
-Do not delete this file if you would like to keep you changes.
+- All of your custom saved data is stored in `crashes.db`.
+Do not delete this file if you would like to keep your changes.

 ## Importing Project (Using IntelliJ)